Washington, D.C. and District Offices

 Main responsibilities include, but are not limited to: assisting Congressional staff, performing research, compiling media mentions, answering telephones, processing mail, and general office responsibilities.
 Interns will also have the opportunity to attend special events, such as committee hearings, press conferences, legislative briefings and seminars.

 Candidates should be proactive, professional, dependable, and have an interest in the legislative process.
 Qualifications also include: excellent oral and written communication skills, the ability to multi-task, attention to detail, and a willingness to learn.
-Applicants must have a 3.0 GPA or higher, be enrolled in or have graduated from college, and be 18 years of age or older.
-Start and end dates are flexible.
+Applicants must be 19 years of age or older, enrolled in college (having completed their freshman year) or recently graduated, and have a 3.0 GPA or higher.

 Candidates with Alabama ties are strongly encouraged to apply.